jcolag/entropy-arbitrage/2024-08-22-power-play.md

  > **O'BRIEN**: I gave you that.
 In a place called McKinley Park.
 Green grass.
 Tall trees.

-Presumably, he means the [McKinley Park in Sacramento](https://en.wikipedia.org/wiki/McKinley_Park,_Sacramento), California.
+Presumably, he means the {% wiki McKinley_Park,_Sacramento|McKinley Park in Sacramento|en %}, California.

  > **TROI**: Lower the force field.